kennethn/kennethn.github.io/thoughts-on-ai.md

 ## What can I do?

 Here are a few things I recommend:

+**If you use LLMs, carefully monitor the output.** Double-check all external references and citations.
+If you’re vibe coding, perform careful code reviews and write tests.
+If an LLM summarizes something for you, do your own quality control.
+Always ensure there’s a human in the loop.
+These tools can be helpful, but never fully trust them.

 **Be skeptical of claims,** especially breathless predictions about the future.
 Predicting the future is really hard, and anybody that’s confident they know what will happen is immediately untrustworthy.